toschoo/beet/README.md

 ```

 The function receives a base path and a path relative to the base.
-The intention is the ease the management of indices that belong together, e.g. a host and an embedded index.
+The intention is to ease the management of indices that belong together, e.g. a host and an embedded index.
 They would share the same base path but use different subdirectories at that location.

 The `standalone` flag indicates whether or not the index shall be used as an index embedded into another.